Mega Millions jackpot grows to $820 million with a possible cash payout of $422 million

 The Powerball jackpot also was approaching near-record levels before a tiny neighborhood store in downtown Los Angeles sold the winning ticket for Wednesday’s drawing, worth an estimated $1.08 billion.

-Mega Millions is played in 45 states as well as in Washington, D.C., and the U.S. Virgin Islands.
+Mega Millions is played in 45 states, Washington, D.C., and the U.S. Virgin Islands.